MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/android.md

 - Enabling swiping between pages in a [`TabbedPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.TabbedPage/).
 For more information, see [Enabling Swiping Between Pages in a TabbedPage](#enable_swipe_paging).
 - Controlling the Z-order of visual elements to determine drawing order.
 For more information, see [Controlling the Elevation of Visual Elements](#elevation).
 - Disabling the [`Disappearing`](https://developer.xamarin.com/api/event/Xamarin.Forms.Page.Appearing/) and [`Appearing`](https://developer.xamarin.com/api/event/Xamarin.Forms.Page.Appearing/) page lifecycle events on pause and resume respectively, for applications that use AppCompat.
 For more information, see [Disabling the Disappearing and Appearing Page Lifecycle Events](#disable_lifecycle_events).
+- Controlling whether a [`WebView`](xref:Xamarin.Forms.WebView) can display mixed content.
+For more information, see [Enabling Mixed Content in a WebView](#webview-mixed-content).
+- Setting the input method editor options for the soft keyboard for an [`Entry`](xref:Xamarin.Forms.Entry).
+For more information, see [Setting Entry Input Method Editor Options](#entry-imeoptions).

 <a name="soft_input_mode" />